kristopolous/db.js/README.md

 data as a list of arguments, as an array, or as a single object.

 After you have inserted the data, you are returned references to the data you insert.
-This allows you do have a function like:
+This allows you to have a function like:

     function my_insert(data) {